SpaceFozzy/laravel-angular-pagination/readme.md

 # A Laravel and Angular Pagination Example
 This project is meant to demonstrate how pagination can be implemented with Laravel and Angular.
-Currently it demonstrates Laravel's native pagination but may be expanded to demonstrate datatable libraries in the future.

 ## Notes
- * The project demo is currently up and running at http://laravel-angular-pagination.robotmonster.ca/angular/basic-pagination.
+ * The project demo is currently up and running at http://demo1.robotmonster.ca/laravel-angular/basic-pagination.
  * The Angular portion of the project can be found in the `angular-client/` folder.
  * The Angular component demonstrating native Laravel pagination with Angular UI is `angular-client/src/app/basic-pagination` [(link) ](https://github.com/SpaceFozzy/laravel-angular-pagination/tree/master/angular-client/src/app/basic-pagination).